dave-ops/pub/README.md

 ## Summary

 Accomplished IT leader with over 25 years in software development, architecture, and team management.
-Expert in Java, .NET, Python, and modern JavaScript frameworks.
+Expert in Java, .NET, Python, and modern JavaScript frameworks with a focus on Clean Code.
 Proven track record in driving innovation, managing high-performance teams, and enhancing operational efficiency through technology.

 ## Experience